 Angel Tree

-Children in the Extraordinary Lives program will also receive a gift at Christmas time on behalf of their parent in prison.
-This helps to maintain the critical parental connection and lets a child know their parent still loves them and is thinking of them.
-Learn more about Angel Tree here.
+Through our partnership with local churches and volunteers, 8000 children receive a gift at Christmas time on behalf of their parent in prison.
+This helps to build and maintain the critical parental connection and lets a child know their parent still loves them and is thinking of them.